 1 Break in the time series due to changes in the national education system (Pre-school and School Education Act, promulgated SG No. 79 of 13 October 2015).
-The data are not comparable to the previous school years.
+The data are not comparable

-2The data on secondary education are presented combined, because additional classification of educational programmes to levels of ISCED 2011 is needed.
+2 The data on secondary education are presented combined, because additional classification of educational programmes to levels of ISCED 2011 is needed.